Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 It is also important to evaluate the different packages available that can influence the design of the PCB:
 - mounting
   - Through Hole TH, more robust connection and easier prototyping
-  - Surface Mounted SMD it has several advanteges
+  - Surface Mounted SMD has several advanteges:
     - smaller parts
     - denser layout
     - cheaper PCB (no holes to drill)
     - easier to shield from EMI/RFI
     - easier to automate
     - improved frequency response
-    They also have disadvantages:
+    But there are also some disadvantages:
     - small clearence for cleaning
     - generate more heat
     - difficult to visually inspect